Our Board and Advisors

 Jim was a research biologist and the leader for Department of Interior sea otter and coastal marine ecosystems research in Alaska until his retirement in 2013 and remains a scientist emeritus with the US Geological Survey, Alaska Science Center.
 He received degrees in biological science from Long Beach State University and California Polytechnic University (San Luis Obispo, CA).
 Jim has been studying sea otters and coastal marine ecosystems since 1977 and has published more than 100 peer-reviewed manuscripts.

-Jim served on the federal recovery team for the Threatened Southwest Alaska sea otter population, served on the graduate committees of students at the MSc and PhD levels and served on boards and committees of regional and national science and conservation organizations.
-Jim currently operates a biological consulting firm and conducts long term monitoring of coastal marine food webs in the Gulf of Alaska and serves as an advisor to the Sea Otter Foundation and Trust.
+Jim served on the federal recovery team for the Threatened Southwest Alaska sea otter population, served on the graduate committees of students at the MSc and PhD levels, and served on boards and committees of regional and national science and conservation organizations.
+Jim currently operates a biological consulting firm and conducts long-term monitoring of coastal marine food webs in the Gulf of Alaska and serves as a Science Advisor to the Sea Otter Foundation and Trust.

 Past board member, Andrew Johnson